How to help your teen out of depression

 10. Running away for short or extended periods of time

-11. Drug and alcohol abuse of any kind
+11. Alcohol or drug abuse of any kind

 It isn’t always easy to identify if your teen is going through depression or the loneliness that sometimes accompanies the teen years.
 Because depression looks different for every person, it can be hard for even the individual who’s suffering from depression to understand what they’re facing.

 In a survey of high school students in the U.S., it showed that 10% of boys and 22% of girls reported that they had ideated suicide.
 This is a major cause for alarm.
-The rise in depression and anxiety in teens is affected by factors like social media and screen time.
+The U.S. Surgeon General has warned that the rise in depression and anxiety in young adults is linked to social media and screen time.

 Teen depression is different than adult depression

 • Extreme moods and irritability.
 Irritability is typically the predominant mood over sadness in depressed teens.
-Depressed teens tend to be hostile, get frustrated easily, and more likely to have angry outbursts.
+Depressed teenagers tend to be hostile, get frustrated easily, and more likely to have angry outbursts.

 • Unexplained pains.
 Teens suffering from depression complain about physical discomfort and ailments such as headaches or stomach aches.
 If physical exams by medical professionals don’t reveal a medical cause, these physical issues may be rooted in depression.